Part-Time Gallery Assistant

 - Move With The River – an action-packed adventure along the Mississippi River, winding and splashing from the Twin Cities all the way to the Gulf of Mexico

 - Facilitate open or guided experiences in affiliated outdoor learning environments, such as the Toddler Landscape, the Edible Garden, or other (varies depending on gallery assignment)

 - Support planning and facilitation for annual events, such as festivals or large programs.

 - Work with key constituents to maximize the mission-delivery and community engagement, including: Gallery Managers, Gallery Assistants, volunteers, community partners, and other.

-- Participate in weekly reflections and planning sessions with the Gallery Manager, as to successful delivery and impacts for young children, knowledge shared with parents, grandparents, and educators.
+- Participate in weekly reflections and planning sessions with the Gallery Manager, as to successful delivery and impacts for young children, knowledge shared with parents, grandparents, and educators

-- Support training and coordination of part-time employees, volunteers, and strategic partners who will be working alongside Gallery Managers and Gallery Assistants.
+- Support training and coordination of part-time employees, volunteers, and strategic partners who will be working alongside Gallery Managers and Gallery Assistants

-- Reports to: Gallery Manager
+- Reports to: Museum Experience Manager

 - Supervises: n/a